On groups with EDT0L word problem: Proof of the main theorem

 \subsection{Counterexample word}

-In the remainder of this section, suppose for contradiction that there exists an \RMCFG\ $M = (\Sigma,Q,S,P)$ which is in normal form recognising $L$.
-Moreover, write $C$ for the constant as in \cref{lem:derivation_bound}, and write $k$ for the rank of the nonterminals in the normal form.
+In the remainder of this section, suppose for contradiction that there exists an \RMCFG\ $M = (\Sigma,Q,S,P)$ in normal form recognising $L$.
+Moreover, write $C$ for the constant in \cref{lem:derivation_bound}, and write $k$ for the rank of the nonterminals in $M$ that are not the starting nonterminal.

-We show that such a grammar $M$ cannot exist by constructing a word $\mathcal{W}\in L$ in \cref{def:counterexample} whose derivation in the grammar $M$ necessarily violates the bounds given by \cref{lem:derivation_bound}.
+We show that such a grammar $M$ cannot exist by constructing a word $\mathcal{W}\in L$ which cannot be generated by any derivation in $M$.

 \begin{definition} Let $m = 24k+2C+5$.
 We define the word $\mathcal W \in\Sigma^*$ as

 where $\mathcal T_{2k}$ is defined recursively such that

 for each $n\in \{ 1,2,3,\ldots,2k \}$. \end{definition}